RENOUNCING CITIZENSHIP U.S. – A TAX OVERVIEW

 The IRS has noted that while Section 2801 is currently effective, the obligation to pay the tax is deferred pending the issuance of final regulations.
 They have also noted that taxpayers will be given a reasonable period of time after the final regulations are published to comply with Section 2801.
 The IRS intends to issue the Form 708 (the form being developed to report the Section 2801 tax) once the proposed regulations are published as final regulations.

 It is important to note that an individual’s exposure to the U.S. estate and gift tax can be greatly affected by renouncing U.S. citizenship.
 In general, the estate tax applies to all property owned by a U.S. citizen and to U.S. property owned by a non-U.S. citizen.

 While renouncing may shield non-U.S. assets from estate-tax exposure — because only U.S. assets of a non-U.S. citizen are subject to the tax — it can greatly increase the exposure of U.S. assets owned at death, such as U.S. real estate and U.S. stocks.
-This is because, as of 2017, a U.S. citizen could shield up to $5.49 million of property from the estate tax, while a non-U.S. citizen could only shield $60,000 of U.S. property.
-Starting with the 2018 year, a U.S. citizen’s shield from the estate tax more than doubles to approximately $11.2 million, but a non-U.S. citizen’s shield remains at $60,000.
+This is because starting with the 2018 year, a U.S. citizen’s shield from the estate tax more than doubles to approximately $11.18 million, but a non-U.S. citizen’s shield remains at $60,000.
 This often unforeseen tax cost can be significant because of the very high rate of the estate tax: The current maximum rate is 40 percent.